george-gca/george-gca.github.io/_drafts/2023-03-20-regex-or-python-string.md

 |        endswith       |  96.5 us ± 26.7 us |
 |     slice then ==     | 3.54 us ± 42.5 ns |
 |  slice then endswith  |  76.3 us ± 15.2 us |
+ -->

+small string
+    substring exists
+        search the beginning
+        search it all
+        search the end
+    doesn't exist
+        search the beginning
+        search it all
+        search the end
+    substring exists -i
+        search the beginning
+        search it all
+        search the end
+    doesn't exist -i
+        search the beginning
+        search it all
+        search the end

+large string, small substring
+    substring exists
+        search the beginning
+        search it all
+        search the end
+    doesn't exist
+        search the beginning
+        search it all
+        search the end
+    substring exists -i
+        search the beginning
+        search it all
+        search the end
+    doesn't exist -i
+        search the beginning
+        search it all
+        search the end

+large string, large substring
+    substring exists
+        search the beginning
+        search it all
+        search the end
+    doesn't exist
+        search the beginning
+        search it all
+        search the end
+    substring exists -i
+        search the beginning
+        search it all
+        search the end
+    doesn't exist -i
+        search the beginning
+        search it all
+        search the end

+small string
+    substring exists from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist from a list
+        search the beginning
+        search it all
+        search the end
+    substring exists -i from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist -i from a list
+        search the beginning
+        search it all
+        search the end

+large string, small number of possibilities, small substring
+    substring exists from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist from a list
+        search the beginning
+        search it all
+        search the end
+    substring exists -i from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist -i from a list
+        search the beginning
+        search it all
+        search the end

+large string, large number of possibilities, small substring
+    substring exists from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist from a list
+        search the beginning
+        search it all
+        search the end
+    substring exists -i from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist -i from a list
+        search the beginning
+        search it all
+        search the end

+large string, small number of possibilities, large substring
+    substring exists from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist from a list
+        search the beginning
+        search it all
+        search the end
+    substring exists -i from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist -i from a list
+        search the beginning
+        search it all
+        search the end

+large string, large number of possibilities, large substring
+    substring exists from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist from a list
+        search the beginning
+        search it all
+        search the end
+    substring exists -i from a list
+        is the first one of the list
+            search the beginning
+            search it all
+            search the end
+        is the middle one
+            search the beginning
+            search it all
+            search the end
+        is the last one
+            search the beginning
+            search it all
+            search the end
+    doesn't exist -i from a list
+        search the beginning
+        search it all
+        search the end